AnhDuc2000/test-jenkins/tests/README.md

 Please describe the tools used and how you are managing integration test generation and execution

-* Login with SAML Single Sign-On (DXC GlobalPass)
+* TEST-INT-1 Login with SAML Single Sign-On (DXC GlobalPass)
+    - Access your given URL.
+See [architecture](../docs/architecture.md) for a list of URLs.
+    - Expect to quickly see a page that presents a box which says: "Select Identity Provider, What kind of user are you?, Select or wait 3 seconds to use DXCGLOBALPASS,DXCGLOBALPASS DXCGLOBALPASS, Login with username and password"
+    - After three seconds, you should be redirected either to a) a black and yellow DXC GlobalPass login screen, or b) directly to your Confluence homepage.
-* Integration with JIRA?
+* TEST-INT-2 Integration with JIRA?

 ## Functional Testing